darrenldl/ocaml-SeqBox/README.md

 Exact behaviours in non-standard cases are not specified in official SeqBox technical specification
   - See [specification](SPECS.md) of ocaml-SeqBox for details on how ocaml-SeqBox behaves(if you care about undefined behaviour those sort of things)

+Hashing
+  - Nocrypto for SHA1, SHA256, SHA512
+  - Digestif for BLAKE2B\_512

 Index of soure code
   - See [index](INDEX.md)